Microsoft/azure-docs.cs-cz/articles/azure-functions/functions-hybrid-powershell.md

 # This is the name of the hybrid connection Endpoint.
 $HybridEndpoint = "finance1"

-# The remote server that will be conected to run remote PowerShell commands on
+# The remote server that will be connected to run remote PowerShell commands on
-$RemoteServer = "finance2"
+$RemoteServer = "finance2".

 Write-Output "Use hybrid connection server as a jump box to connect to a remote machine"